 An accent wall can also exist temporarily.
 A single painted wall allows people to try out a shade they like but are not ready to commit to throughout the room.
 The homeowner can live with the paint for a few weeks and decide if they want to do all the walls in the shade, leave the accent wall, or go for something different.

 The perfect design can include tiny polka dots throughout the home or a single color in every room.
 Whatever look the owner likes best is the best look for the home.
 At Fagan Painting LLC, we offer advice, but we do not want to tell you how to decorate your home.
-Our team just makes certain the job gets done right.
+Our team just makes certain that your Pittsburgh painted wall stripes, dots, and accent walls gets done right.
 Call us today for more information.